Canary Islands Cruises: Your Extraordinary Atlantic Escape

 Canary Islands cruises typically range from 7 to 14 nights.
 Shorter itineraries may focus on the main islands, while longer voyages often combine the Canaries with Madeira, the Azores, or Moroccan ports.
 Transatlantic repositioning cruises that include the Canary Islands as a stop can last 14 nights or more.
 Your cruise advisor can help you find the ideal duration.

 Yes, a valid U.S. passport is required for all Canary Islands cruises.
-Since the islands are part of Spain, you will be entering the European Union’s Schengen Area.
+The islands are part of Spain and the European Union, so standard EU entry requirements apply.
 Ensure your passport is valid for at least six months beyond your travel dates.
 Your Extraordinary Adventures cruise advisor can guide you through all necessary travel documentation.

 Pack layers for the Canary Islands – while daytime temperatures are warm and pleasant, evenings can be cooler, especially at higher elevations.
 Bring comfortable walking shoes for volcanic terrain and hiking trails, swimwear, reef-safe sunscreen, a windbreaker, and smart-casual attire for evening dining onboard.
 If you plan to visit Mount Teide or highland areas, a warm jacket is essential as temperatures at altitude can drop significantly.

-Several major cruise lines offer Canary Islands itineraries, including luxury options like Silversea, Seabourn, Regent Seven Seas, and Oceania, as well as premium lines such as Celebrity, Holland America, Princess, and Norwegian.
+Several major cruise lines offer Canary Islands itineraries, including luxury options like Silversea, Seabourn, Regent Seven Seas, and Oceania, as well as premium lines such as Celebrity, Princess, Norwegian, and Royal Caribbean.
 Smaller expedition and boutique lines like Ponant and Windstar also visit the archipelago.
 Our advisors will match you with the perfect cruise line for your style and preferences.

 Absolutely.
 The Canary Islands offer something for every generation – from adventurous volcanic hikes and water sports to relaxing beach days and cultural exploration.
 Couples enjoy the romantic sunsets, wine tasting in Lanzarote’s volcanic vineyards, and intimate port towns.
 Families appreciate the diverse excursion options and year-round pleasant weather.
 Your cruise advisor can tailor an itinerary that delights everyone in your party.